-Chairman: Mr. M. Tello

-Members: Mr. D. Bondad Mr. C. Kauter
+Chairman: Mr. M. Tello Members: 2.
+Bondad Kauter

 At the same Council meeting, the representative of Japan outlined measures proposed by his Government in December 1986 as part of the overall reform of Japan's tax system.
 With regard to the liquor tax, the measures envisaged, inter alia, the abolition of the ad valorem tax, the reduction of the specific tax and the abolition of the grading system for whisky.
 Regarding the customs tariff on alcoholic beverages, Japan had informed the Community of its intended unilateral tariff rate reduction of 30 per cent in principle.
-As for labelling, a self-imposed standard covering various items had been established by the Japanese wine industry in response to the Community had yet to explain the extent to which these new measures were satisfactory and what matters it still considered unsolved.
+As for labelling, a self-imposed standard covering various items had been established by the Japanese wine industry in response to the Community's requests.
+He added that despite having been repeatedly asked, the Community had yet to explain the extent to which these new measures were satisfactory and what matters it still considered unsolved.
 Japan asked the Community to make such an explanation as early as possible, prior to or at the beginning of the panel proceedings (C/M/206, item 7).